usnistgov/uv-workon/README.md

 # `uv-workon`

-Command line program `uvw` to work with multiple [uv] based virtual environments.
-Note that the program name `uvw` differs from the project name `uv-workon` as `uvw` was taken on pypi.
+Command line program `uv-workon` to work with multiple [uv] based virtual environments.
+Note that the program name `uv-workon` differs from the project name `uv-workon` as `uv-workon` was taken on pypi.

 ## Overview